-Materials can attract and guide users in to a building, and encourage engagement through various senses; see, touch, sometimes even smell and hear (though rarely taste… edible structures; perhaps an idea in the making.)
+Materiality in architecture can attract and guide users into a building, and encourage engagement through various senses; see, touch, sometimes even smell and hear (though rarely taste… edible structures; perhaps an idea in the making.)
 Besides encouraging user engagement and setting atmospheric tones, the placement and arrangement of materials can also be utilized to emphasize the volumetric form of a building.

 Take, for example, the Integral House by Shim-Sutcliffe Architects.

 Materials can attract and guide users in to a building, and encourage engagement through various senses

 The use of materials emphasizes the graphic composition and undulating shape of the structure.
 The house was designed for a math professor and author, with a passion for classical music.
 While the shape of the house is defined by mathematical equations, the materials are crafted like musical instruments; baffled extrusions are used as screens and mullions, perhaps referencing the construction of acoustic instruments.
 The second floor, clad in translucent panels, is reminiscent of a theatre billboard lit up to display a performance.
 The materiality has a rhythmic relationship with the sky; quiet with its lightness and translucency in the daytime, yet amplified in the evening with its brightness.
 The composition, placement, and manipulation of materials is done with precision and intent; the result is form and materiality working in harmony to create architectural poetry.